John Walker-Smith: Later career

 In 1995, Walker-Smith's department moved to the Royal Free Hospital, where, as professor, he led the inflammatory bowel disease clinic and a growth inflammatory bowel disease clinic.
 There, he worked on dietary treatment of children with food intolerance and Crohn's disease, and showed that exclusive enteral nutrition in children with Crohn's disease was safe.
 He retired in 2000.

 Other roles

-He later served as the editor-in-chief of the Journal of Pediatric Gastroenterology and Nutrition.
+He later served as the Editor of the Journal of Pediatric Gastroenterology and Nutrition.
 In 1986 he was appointed president of the British Society of Paediatric Gastroenterology.
 Bewtween 2008 and 2009, he was president of the Osler Club of London.